-Bring the matter before the court of justice (merger of the court of first instance and the high court)
+Bring the matter before the court of justice (former courts of first instance/high court)

-The court of justice shall have jurisdiction in all cases where the dispute is not referred to a specialized court.
+The court of justice shall have jurisdiction to try all cases that the law has not assigned to a specialized court.

 Type of business